 ● provision of snacks during school hours.

-The photos were taken during a visit to the new building by the President of the Municipal Council of Pemba, Florete Simba Motarua, together with our delegation.
+The photos were taken during the handover of the new school to the Authorities represented by the President of the Municipal Council of Pemba, Florete Simba Motarua.

 “Aprendemos brincando” project

 This project is characterized by an innovative approach to education.
 The teaching is avant-garde and participatory, involving pupils and starting from the basis of their own potential and personal skills.
 Putting assistants in the classes alongside teachers has created an atmosphere of dialogue, interest and curiosity.
 It has resulted in a positive, attentive attitude in class and encouraged a healthy motivation to learn among the children.